Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Additional Results from

-In this section, we prove \cref{prop:quantile-to-expect-demo} under a slightly more general setting.
-We assume that for each model $M\in\cM$, the risk function is $g^M(\pi)=f^M(\pi_M)-f^M(\pi)$, but $f^M$ is not assumed to be the expected reward function (\cref{example:rew-obs}).
-Instead, we only require $f^M$ satisfying the following assumption. \begin{assumption} For any $M\in\cM$, the risk function takes form $g^M(\pi)=f^M(\pi_M)-f^M(\pi)$ for some functional $f^M:\Pi\to\R$.
-For any model $M\in\cM, \oM\in\co(\cM)$ we have
+In addition to the reward-maximization setting (\cref{example:rew-obs}), we also introduce a slightly more general setting.
+In this setting, we assume that for each model $M\in\cM$, the risk function is $\gm(\pi)=\fm(\pim)-\fm(\pi)$, but $\fm$ is not assumed to be the expected reward function (\cref{example:rew-obs}).
+Instead, we only require $\fm$ satisfying the following assumption, where $\cM^+\subseteq (\Pi\to\Delta(\cO))$ is a pre-specified model class of reference models that contains $\coM$ (following \citet{foster2023tight}).
+The lower bound we prove can be stronger by allowing $\cM^+$ to be a larger model class.